Asma812/asma812.github.io/Article9.md

     </li>

     <li>
-      <strong>Integrating CTI into Memory Analysis: From Static Indicators to Behavioral Intelligence</strong>
+      <h2 id="integrating-cti">Integrating CTI into Memory Analysis: From Static Indicators to Behavioral Intelligence</h2>
       <p>The core of intelligence-led forensics is the ability to turn a massive, high-entropy memory dump into a filtered set of actionable evidence.
 Without CTI, a 16GB RAM dump is a &quot;needle in a haystack&quot; problem; with CTI, the forensic analyst has a magnet.</p>

       <ol>